syamv18/code-challenge-valuelabs/README.md

 ## Task 6:

-Question 7: explain the use of `useEffect` hook in React Question 8: What is A High Order Component?
+Question 7: explain the use of `useEffect` hook in React

+    Side effects are implemented in functional components using the useEffect hook.
+It can be used for things like data retrieval, DOM updates, and event subscription.
+It executes after the component renders.

+Question 8: What is A High Order Component?

+    A function that takes a component and returns a new component with extra properties or behavior is known as a Higher Order Component (HOC).

 Question 9: What use cases would a HOC be usefull?

+    HOCs are excellent for reusing functionality, handling authentication, injecting props, managing state, and enabling conditional rendering across several components.

-Question 10: What does it indicate when a component is prefixed with `use` and `with` Question 11: What is a Generic type in typescript?
+Question 10: What does it indicate when a component is prefixed with `use` and `with`

+    Use a prefix to indicate that the component or function is a custom hook in React.
+Custom hooks let you reuse logic across many components.

+Question 11: What is a Generic type in typescript?

+    A Generic type in TypeScript enables you to write reusable components or functions that work with any type, maintaining type safety without defining the precise type.

 Question 12: Whats the difference between a controlled and uncontrolled input in React?

+    Controlled Input: The component's state determines the value of the input field (value prop).

+    Uncontrolled Input: The input value is managed by the DOM, and you access it via a reference.